Kantemir1337/VigenerCipherOnAspNet/README.md

 This project was created for "NowYouSeeSharp" as a course project exclusively for educational purposes.
 It is a Vigenere cipher decoder.

-Currently includes the following features:
+Currently includes the following features(in the future it is planned to expand the functionality of this application):
   1. Encryption of the message entered by the user using the Vigenere algorithm using the key;
   2. Decryption of the encrypted message using the Vigenere algorithm using the key.